 City Charter limits GO debt to 3% of actual value of the taxable property within the City.

 The final package of projects that were referred to the November ballot by City Council are valued at $937 million- $887 million in projects and $50 million in contingency.
 This bond does not require a change in the tax rate.

 Tax rates will not be increased to pay for the final $937 million bond package.

 Taxes collected from medical and retail marijuana revenues are part of the City’s overall budget.
 These marijuana taxes fund the regulation and enforcement of the marijuana industry, as well as education programs to help keep our communities and youth safe.
 As such, they are typically not used for capital projects.

-The Department of Finance is looking into the possibility of whether a component of the bond could be sold in small dollar amounts.
-As with all financing options, the city will want to ensure it’s cost-effective.
+The Department of Finance expects that a component of the bond could be sold in small dollar amounts.
+A mini-bond issuance will most likely take place later in the program.

 Denver typically sells bonds in a competitive sale to ensure the lowest interest rate available.
 Denver’s AAA credit rating also helps ensure a low interest rate.
 Further, the tax-exempt nature of the bonds ultimately allows the city to borrow money to achieve the efficient construction of expensive and/or numerous capital infrastructure projects at the lowest repayment cost available.

 For the 2017 GO bonds, the city has conservatively built in financial flexibility for not only possible contingency costs, but also for changes in the market and potential needs down the line to restructure the debt.
 Per TABOR, the city builds in a maximum repayment cost, which is reflected in each ballot question.